 While both islands are touristic, Caye Caulker’s smaller size means that the entire island runs off of tourism, whereas there’s more of a mix in San Pedro.

-I love Caye Caulker’s relaxed vibe (its motto is “Go Slow” and the locals take it as more of a law than a suggestion, quick to tell off anyone who they deem to be walking too quickly) and its gorgeous sunsets.
+Its motto is “Go Slow” and the locals take it as more of a law than a suggestion, quick to playfully tell off anyone who they deem to be walking too quickly.

 It’s a place where time can just melt away a little too easily!